Canon 1D X Mark II vs Nikon D810

 It is notable that the D810 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1DX Mark II does not offer wifi capability.
+In contrast, the 1DX Mark II does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 1DX Mark II and the D810 have been discontinued, but can regularly be found used on eBay.
 The D810 was replaced by the Nikon D850, while the 1DX Mark II was followed by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Nikon D810 Manual.